About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by Rod Hochman

 This gift will go toward the development of three apartment complexes for low-income seniors and veterans i...

-Providence is mobilizing its caregivers to become carbon negative by 2030.
+Providence is committed to reducing transportation-related emissions to become carbon negative by 2030.
 Learn more.